mathandley/fitplot/README.md

 - It doesn't matter if you run fitplot on the same data twice, the year-to-date file doesn't store duplicates.
-- It has *minimal* safety checking, so if you run fitplot on a csv file, make sure it's a valid *activity* report exported from the FitBit Dashboard.
-Don't run it on a body/food/sleep report by accident like I did, because the output is weird.
+- It has *minimal* safety checking, so if you run fitplot on a csv file, make sure it's a valid *Activities* report exported from the FitBit Dashboard.
+Don't run it on a Body/Foods/Sleep report by accident like I did, because the output is weird.

 # Linux/Unix users
 I hope it's largely compatible.
 I assume some of it won't be?